ZigZagExchange/market-maker/README.md

     "minSize": 0.0003,
     "minSpread": 0.0005,
     "active": true,
-    "changeSpreadAfterFill": [0.1, 300]        <- This would increase the minSpread by 0.1 per fill for 300 sec each.
+    "increaseSpreadAfterFill": [0.1, 300]        <- This would increase the minSpread by 0.1 per fill for 300 sec each.
 }
 ```